bharathmsd7/Social-Media-Analytics/README.md

 Social media has an enormous amount of information.It is a general platform where the common people can give advice and feedback and keep up-to-date with the latest news.

-Requirements (Python Packages):
+## Requirements (Python Packages):

-pandas
+- pandas
-textblob
+- textblob
-numpy
+- numpy
-selenium
+- selenium
-bs4 (beautiful soup)
+- bs4 (beautiful soup)
-win10toast
+- win10toast
-instagram_scrapper
+- instagram_scrapper
-glob
+- glob
-sklearn
+- sklearn
-keras
+- keras
-pickle
+- pickle
-matplotlib
+- matplotlib
-nltk
+- nltk
-googletrans
+- googletrans
-emoji
+- emoji
-spacy
+- spacy
-collection
+- collection
-seaborn
+- seaborn
-eel
+- eel

-Install the dependencies in your Virtual environment and execute run_app.py for the dashboard.
+__Install the dependencies in your Virtual environment and execute run_app.py for the dashboard.__

-For the Data Scrapping and preprocessing execute Twitterscrapper.py .
+__For the Data Scrapping and preprocessing execute Twitterscrapper.py __

 Social Media Analyzer will scrap the posts of common people from three major social media platforms Twitter,Facebook and Instagram and analyse the data into 4 major aspects like.